Soumyaroy2006-web/Amazon-clone/README.md

 # Amazon-clone
-I want to worn in Amazon-clone
+I want to make a Amazon-clone
 Author-Soumya Roy